PERSONAL REQUIREMENTS:

 STATE REGULATION

 Any person practicing barbering, cosmetology (hair care), nail care, or waxing services for sale without a posting license may be prosecuted and fined by the Commonwealth under §§ 54.1-111 A 1 and 54.1-202 of the Code of Display of license.
-A state issued posted license is required at all times for anyone selling nail care services (this includes learning apprentices posting their DOLI issued temporary permit).
+A state issued posted license is required at all times for anyone selling nail care services in each state (this includes learning apprentices posting their DOLI issued temporary permit).

 FILE A SALON COMPLAINT LINK Help improve the Nail Industry by filing complaints!